 Storing Authelia using Docker secrets can enhance security.
 All the secrets supported by Authelia are listed here.
 Let us create the ones we used above.

-Adding secrets to Docker is essentially a multi-step process, which I will describe in detail in a separate post.
+Adding secrets to Docker is essentially a multi-step process, which I have described in detail in my Docker security checklist.
 But here is a brief process.

 1. Create Secrets Folder